 I’m always delighted to receive comments, and have collaborated with, and made many wonderful connections with educators locally, across Australia and globally.
-My blog is primarily for educators, contains no photos of children, or my school’s name.
-I originally had the name of my school recorded, but received too many enrolment queries, and that was never the intention of this space.
+My blog is primarily for educators and contains no photos of children.

 Contact email: ndninadavis8@gmail.com